objn/ObjLCC-tools/README.md

 Optional: If you want to use model yolov8.
 You will need GPU: RTX, T4, A100 or something it could run CUDA :D

 ### Pizza Cuter Map
-1.Download TIF MAP
+1.Download TIF MAP<br />
-2.Convert TIP TO PNG
+2.Convert TIP TO PNG<br />
-3.Split large image to 1280x1280 and resize to 640x640 for put in to Yolov8 model 4.Ready to Prediction or Training
+3.Split large image to 1280x1280 and resize to 640x640 for put in to Yolov8 model<br />
+4.Ready to Prediction or Training<br />

 ### Landing Zone
-It is like a file manager that can be used to connect to Google Drive or other devices
+It is like a file manager that can be used to connect to Google Drive or other devices<br />

 ## License

 ## Credit
-Natakorn Vijaranayarn - Geologist
+Natakorn Vijaranayarn - Geologist<br />
-Phusin Tararukmongkol - Developer & AI
+Phusin Tararukmongkol - Developer & AI <br />
-Noppasit Sotawong - Worker
+Noppasit Sotawong - Worker<br />